jsndz/dbaCe/logs.md

 }
 ```

-We create a temporary Row (memory for row info) the add all the data in the table to the row
+We create a temporary Row (memory for row info) the add all the data in the table to the row.

-We make changes in execute_statement and main funtions
+We make changes in execute_statement and main funtions.

-Notes:
+**Notes**:

-Having \* in front of a function return type indicates that the function returns a pointer to a particular data type.
+- Having \* in front of a function return type indicates that the function returns a pointer to a particular data type.
-If a \* is there in the functions parameters it indicates that you need to pass address of the variable not the value of the variable.
+- If a \* is there in the functions parameters it indicates that you need to pass address of the variable not the value of the variable.
-If you want to pass the address of the variable you can use &.
+- If you want to pass the address of the variable you can use &.
 Ex: &(your_variable);